Heufneutje/RE_HeufyBot/README.md

 - Help
 - Ignore

-Optional modules can be found here: https://github.com/Heufneutje/RE_HeufyBot-AdditionalModules
+Optional modules can be found in the [RE_HeufyBot-AdditionalModules](https://github.com/Heufneutje/RE_HeufyBot-AdditionalModules) repository.

-Details on how to write your own module can be found in the documention of the Module class: https://github.com/Heufneutje/RE_HeufyBot/blob/master/src/heufybot/modules/Module.java
+Details on how to write your own module can be found in the documention of the [Module](https://github.com/Heufneutje/RE_HeufyBot/blob/master/src/heufybot/modules/Module.java) class.

 To use the bot, copy the "settings.yml.example" file into "settings.yml" and edit it.
 Then open a terminal and run `java -jar RE_HeufyBot.jar`